 It could also mean a non-financial impact, especially if it happens more than once:

-- A fall in enrolment
+- A fall in enrolment of students

-- Lower morale from staff and students
+- Lower morale among staff and students

 - Disruption to learning, especially if it is a loss of equipment.
-(Imagine if this was near deadlines in exam periods!)